Photo by Ven. Roger Kunsang

 FPMT International Office would like to offer more support and recognize the work of all teachers helping sentient beings at FPMT centers and study groups.
 We’d love to hear any suggestions/ideas for how we could best do this.
-There are already some important guidelines for teachers which are kept in the FPMT Members Area at Teachers.
+There are already some important guidelines for teachers which are kept in the FPMT Affiliates Area at Teachers.

 To this, with excellent input from some senior FPMT teachers we have recently added a guideline for those teaching in FPMT centers.
 Please have a look and send any feedback/suggested improvements to Claire.